mllg/fail/README.md

 ### Example files

 For illustration assume we have a directory with multiple (result) files in it.
-You can create one in your current working directory by using this snippet:
+You can create one in your current working directory by using this small snippet:

 ```splus
 path = file.path(getwd(), "results")